-PEs choose an arbitrary PR of the operation scope to register into a pool by using the Aggregate Server Access Protocol (ASAP) [16], [17], again transported via SCTP and using TLS or IPSEC.
+Protocol (ASAP) [21], again transported via SCTP and using TLS or IPSEC.
 Within its pool, a PE is characterized by its PE ID, which is a randomly chosen 32-bit number.
-Upon registration at a PR using an ASAP Registration message, the chosen PR becomes the Home-PR (PR-H) of the newly registered PE.
-A PR-H is responsible for monitoring its PEs' availability by ASAP Endpoint Keep-Alive messages (to be acknowledged by the PE within a given timeout) and propagates the information about its PEs to the other PRs of the operation scope via ENRP Handle Update messages [12].
+Upon registration at a PR by using an ASAP Registration message, the chosen PR becomes the Home-PR (PR-H) of the newly registered PE.
+A PR-H is responsible for monitoring its PEs' availability by ASAP Endpoint Keep-Alive messages (to be acknowledged by the PE within a given timeout) and propagates the information about its PEs to the other PRs of the operation scope via ENRP Handle Update messages [18].
 PEs re-register regularly (again using an ASAP Registration message) in an interval denoted as registration lifetime as well as for information updates.
 Figure 2 illustrates the context of a PE's registration at its PR-H and the synchronization with another PR.

-In order to access the service of a pool given by its PH, a PU requests a PE selection from an arbitrary PR of the operation scope, again using ASAP.
+In order to access the service of a pool given by its PH, a PU requests a PE selection from an arbitrary PR of the operation scope by using ASAP again.
 The PR selects the requested list of PE identities by applying a pool-specific selection rule, called pool policy.
-RSerPool supports two classes of load distribution policies: non-adaptive and adaptive algorithms [4].
-While adaptive strategies base their assignment decisions on the current status of the processing elements (which of course requires up-to-date states), non-adaptive algorithms do not need such data.
-A basic set of adaptive and non-adaptive pool policies is defined in [18].
+RSerPool supports two classes of load distribution policies: non-adaptive and adaptive algorithms [6].
+While adaptive strategies make their assignment decisions based on the current status of the processing elements (which of course requires up-to-date states), non-adaptive algorithms do not need such status data.
+A basic set of adaptive and non-adaptive pool policies is defined in [22].
 Relevant for this paper are the non-adaptive policies Round Robin (RR) and Random (RAND) as well as the adaptive policy Least Used (LU).